KristianColville1/sudoku-master/README.md

 - [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) for making the site responsive and debugging the site in a browser
 - [EmailJs](https://www.emailjs.com/) provided the ability for users to send email from the contact form
 - [Favicon](https://favicon.io/) for the favicon in the website
+- [Font Awesome](https://fontawesome.com/v5/search) for all icons within the website
 - [Git](https://git-scm.com/) for version control within [VSCode](https://code.visualstudio.com/) to push commits to [GitHub](https://github.com/)
 - [GitHub](https://github.com/) as a remote repository for project development
 - [Google Fonts](https://fonts.google.com/) for the fonts used on the website